 Costume Design: Rita Ryack & John A. Dunn

 I don’t know why it’s taken me this long, other than the fact that it’s a three-hour movie that features over fifty costume changes for its main character – pretty much all of them suits – but here is the first breakdown from Casino.
 As mentioned, it’s said that De Niro had around 52 costume changes throughout.
 Most of his suits and jackets are very loud, a series of sharkskin or silk pastels ranging from hot pink to lime green (if limes were radioactive), so the suit chosen for his wedding was relatively conservative.

 In this sequence, Ace takes a chance (Vegas and all…) and marries ex-hustler Ginger, played by Sharon Stone.
-After the champagne drinking and cake-sharing festivities, she rushes off to make a tearful call to her ex-boyfriend, a drug dealing pimp currently doing a line with one of his sluts who tells her to keep her new husband on a leash.
+After the champagne drinking and cake-sharing festivities, she rushes off to make a tearful call to her ex-boyfriend, a drug dealing pimp currently doing a line with one of his girlfriends who tells her to keep her new husband on a leash.
 Whether you’ve seen the movie or not, I think that right there tells you what a happy union this will be!

 Although the pimp is played by James Woods so you gotta love him, right?

 What’d He Wear?